 Hi, I'm Amy and I'm So Glad You're Here

 At first, I was a political social worker.
 That means I worked for a State Representative and helped the folks in his district work with state agencies.
-This job was good experience, but I felt like I wanted more...
-More interaction with people, more involvement with people’s lives, more in depth ways I could help.
+This job was a good experience, but I felt like I wanted more...
+More interaction with people, more involvement with people’s lives, more in-depth ways I could help.

 In-Home Family Therapist

 I started working for an agency doing in-home family therapy.
 Although it was difficult work, and the learning curve was steep, I learned so much during this time and I built my clinical skills and my confidence.
 I was forced to go out of my comfort zone and into a whole new world.

 This position required therapists to video tape therapy sessions (with the clients’ consent, of course).
 Then the tapes were critiqued by supervisors and consultants.
 We were also required to do “live supervision” which entailed the therapist conducting a therapy session behind a 2-way mirror (also, with the clients’ consent).
 The supervisor and consultants would call in to help guide the session.
 It was definitely stressful, but what a learning experience!

 From there, I moved into an outpatient setting.
 I have worked for a non-profit mental health clinic, as well as in an outpatient clinic at a hospital.

 In 2015 I decided that it was time to take a risk and start my own private practice.
 This has proven to be one of the most challenging, and rewarding steps in my social work career.

 Mother of Three

 I am also a mother of three young children.
 I have personal experience with perinatal anxiety and depression so I have a special interest in working with pregnant and postpartum moms.